easydns/chapps/README.md

 may under some circumstances be empty.

 At present, there is little sanitation on this field.
 It is never evaluated as code, but it is used directly as the attribute name for the value dereference.
-If it yields no value, or if it is not specified, CHAPPS looks for `sasl_username` first, then `ccert_subject`, and if there is none, it falls back to `sender`, which can also be blank.
+If that yields no value, or if it is not specified, CHAPPS looks for `sasl_username` first, then `ccert_subject`, and if there is none, it falls back to `sender`, which can also be blank.
 In that extreme case, CHAPPS uses `client_address`.
 This will not work very well long-term if a lot of real senders